Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras II: Introduction

-There has been approaches to find a nice and large subalgebra of the crossed product $C\sp*$-algebra from which we can deduce properties of the crossed product $C\sp*$-algebra especially related to single automorphism case or a $\mathbb{Z}$-action \cite{ABP, Phillips:Large}.
-However, a compact group action with certain Rokhlin-type property recasts the relation between the original algebra and the crossed product $C\sp*$-algebra into a setting that there is a $*$-homomorphism from the crossed product algebra to a larger algebra which turns out to be isomorphic to a stabilization of the original algebra.
-In view of this, we pursue the opposite way to consider a set up from a smaller algebra to a larger algebra and observe when a property in our interest passes from a larger algebra to a smaller algebra.
-Together with the case of an inclusion of $C\sp*$-algebras $P\subset A$ we consider a situation that a $*$-homomorphism from $P$ to $A$ is given and it possesses a tracial approximate inverse as an order zero map.
-Since our abstraction using order zero map is highly motivated to investigate a tracial version of the known property, we hope our framework to behave nicely along with other tracial versions of approximation properties employing the positive elements.
+There have been approaches to find a nice and large subalgebra of the crossed product $C\sp*$-algebra from which we can deduce a structure of the crossed product algebra especially related to a single automorphism case or under a $\mathbb{Z}$-action \cite{ABP, Phillips:Large}.
+However, a compact group action with a certain Rokhlin property recasts the relation between the original algebra and the crossed product $C\sp*$-algebra into a setting that there is a $*$-homomorphism from the crossed product algebra to a larger algebra which turns out to be isomorphic to the stabilization of the original algebra.
+More precisely, when a finite(compact) group $G$ acts on a $C\sp*$-algebra $A$ and the automorphism $\alpha:G \curvearrowright A$ has the strict Rokhlin property, there is a canonical map from $A\rtimes_{\alpha} G \to (C(G)\otimes A) \rtimes_{\sigma\otimes \alpha}G$, where $\sigma:G \curvearrowright C(G)$ is the translation action.
+This is an important example to which the following framework is applied: It is said that a $*$-homomorphism $\phi:A \to B$ is sequentially split if there is a $*$-homomorphism $\psi:B \to A_{\infty}$, which is called the approximate left inverse, such that $\psi(\phi(a))=a$ for all $a\in A$ \cite{BS}.
+We note that this framework also works for inclusions with the strict Rokhlin property though it has grown out of Toms and Winter's strongly self-absorbing $C\sp*$-algebras.\\